 Ten years on and there are so many classes that they have to be split over two days of racing.
-There are now four adult classes, Open (for riders who are league standard to second-half riders) Novice (for beginners through to riders who can normally get a full slide on), Support (for riders who are between the two classes), a new 160cc class (for the smaller engine bikes) and an ‘Upright’ Class for anyone riding an upright engine that doesn’t want to go in the Open, Support or Novice Classes.
+There are now five adult classes, Open (for riders who are league standard to second-half riders) Novice (for beginners through to riders who can normally get a full slide on), Support (for riders who are between the two classes), a new 160cc class (for the smaller engine bikes) and an ‘Upright’ Class for anyone riding an upright engine that doesn’t want to go in the Open, Support or Novice Classes.
 The Upright Class is irrespective of engine make or age.
 Then there are three Junior classes (Youth 500, Youth 250 and two Youth 125/150 classes (Open and Support)), a flat track class, an adult pit bike class (limit 160cc and must be four-stroke), a street tracker class, an inappropriate road bike class (basically non race bikes), a quad bike class and two junior non-speedway classes.
 Junior One is for up to 50cc (2-stroke) or 110cc (4-stroke) whilst Junior Two is for up to 85cc (2-stroke) or 160cc (4-stroke).
-They cost £40 (£30 for under 15s, plus pit bikes and flat trackers because they can be 8 or more in races) and as with all competitive practice/racing a paramedic is in attendance.
+They cost £40 (£30 for under 15s) and as with all competitive practice/racing a paramedic is in attendance.
 At the very least fuel and oil is available to purchase and trophies are presented to the top three in each class.
 A race card is always produced and the a food van or one of the snack bars is usually open.
 It is free entry for spectators and the meeting dates can be found on the Track Calendar page.

 – Helmet colours are required (although can be borrowed) and Dirt deflectors are compulsory in the Open, Support and Youth 250 and Youth 500 classes.